Brpds/twitter-clone-fullstack-app/README.md

 ## Environment Setup for Development (easier way):

-### having Apache and MySQL installed via XAMPP(line 50) installed, both services on the XAMPP, create the database by accessing the adress
+### having Apache and MySQL installed via XAMPP(line 50), both services initialized through XAMPP, create the database by accessing the adress
 http://localhost/phpmyadmin/index.php

 ### and in the SQL tab, paste the queries from lines 75-97, then execute.